aiishaan/diningPhilosophers/README.md

    - Each astronomer is represented by a thread that executes the `philosopher` function.

 3. **Philosopher Function:**
-   - Continuously attempts to pick up chopsticks based on whether they are symmetric or asymmetric.
+   - Continuously attempts to pick up chopsticks based on whether they are symmetric or asymmetric
-   - Eats if both chopsticks are successfully acquired.
+   - Eats if both chopsticks are successfully acquired
-   - Thinks if unable to acquire chopsticks.
+   - Thinks if unable to acquire chopsticks

 ## Compilation and Execution